lmarena/lmarena.github.io/_posts/2025-04-09-search-arena.md

 <p style="color:gray; text-align: center;">Figure 4.
 Pairwise win rates (Model A wins Model B), excluding <code>tie</code> and <code>tie (bothbad)</code> votes.</p>

 Now we build the leaderboard!
 Consistent with [LM Arena](https://lmarena.ai/), we apply the Bradley-Terry (BT) model to compute model scores.
 The resulting BT coefficients are then translated to Elo scale, with the final model scores and rankings displayed in [Fig. 1](#fig1) and [Tab.
 3](#tab3).
 The confidence intervals are still wide, which means the leaderboard hasn’t fully settled and there’s still some uncertainty.
 But clear performance trends are already starting to emerge.
 Consistent with the pairwise win rate analysis in the previous section, `gemini-2.5-pro-grounding` and `ppl-sonar-reasoning-pro-high` top the leaderboard by a substantial margin.
-It is followed by models from the `ppl-sonar` family, with `ppl-sonar-reasoning` leading the group.
+They are followed by models from the `ppl-sonar` family, with `ppl-sonar-reasoning` leading the group.
 Then comes `gemini-2.0-flash-grounding`, and finally OpenAI models with `api-gpt-4o-search` based models outperforming `api-gpt-4o-mini-search`.
 Generally, users prefer responses from reasoning models (top 3 on the leaderboard).

 <table id="tab2" style="width: 100%; border-collapse: collapse; text-align: center;">
   <thead>